Home › How Litigation Costs Behave > When costs continue after the outcome is already clearWhen costs continue after the outcome is already clear

 Together, these elements create momentum.

-This momentum sustains activity even as uncertainty reduces.
+That momentum can sustain activity even as uncertainty reduces.

 A feature of the system